 - Teri did some research and joined the Riverside Women’s Club.
-The Riverside Women’s club is celebrating their 128th The group is under the California Federation of Women's Clubs, which is under the General Federation of Women's Clubs.
-There are Women’s Clubs all over the Unites States, and you do not have to be retired to join.
+The Riverside Women’s Club is celebrating their 128th The group is under the California Federation of Women's Clubs, which is under the General Federation of Women's Clubs.
+There are Women’s Clubs all over the United States, and you do not have to be retired to join.

 - The Riverside Women’s club was formed in 1896 and now has about 62 members.
-Terri will find out if she gets elected as President of the club in April of 2016.
+Terri will find out if she gets elected as president of the club in April 2016.

 - Teri was elected to the to serve as membership chair with the club which was honored by earning the coveted SHOE award and is currently serving as the first Vice President or Dean.